 1. You always have a choice.

-It may be a shitty choice, but a choice just the same.
+It may be a unfavorable choice, but a choice just the same.

 This was perhaps the most profound bit of advice my Dad ever dished out.
 The best part about my Dad giving this advice though, was that he really and truly did not care which choices we made.
 He was quick to forgive our mistakes or champion our causes.
 Making the wrong choice is maybe not so critical as realizing you do actually have choices.